What is WHOOP Recovery?

 - Monitor and Limit Alcohol Consumption

 - Use Light Exposure to Reinforce Circadian Rhythm.
-Exposing yourself to natural light in the morning and limiting bright lights before bed can have serious impacts on your Recovery.
+Exposing yourself to natural light first thing in the morning and limiting bright lights before bed can have a very positive impact on your Recovery and sleep.

 A difference of 50 Recovery Score percentage points predicts about a 35% difference in field goal shooting accuracy and about a 50% difference in free throw shooting accuracy compared to an athlete’s seasonal average.